 The Home Purchase Assistance Program (HPAP) enables lower-and moderate-income individuals and families to purchase affordable housing in Washington, D.C.
 Qualified HPAP applicants can receive up to $44,000 in financial assistance to purchase single-family houses, condominiums and cooperative apartments.
-HPAP funds can be used for down payment and/or closing costs.
-The HPAP Purchase Assistance is in the form of low interest 5 year deferred loan.
+HPAP funds can be used for acquisition assistance and/or closing costs.
+The HPAP Acquisition Assistance is in the form of 0 interest 5 year deferred loan.

 Loan amounts are determined by a combination of factors, including income, household size, and the amount of assets that an applicant can commit toward the purchase price of a home.
 In addition, all loan recipients are required to maintain their properties in compliance with D.C.
 Housing Codes.

 The Department of Housing and Community Development (DHCD) has implemented changes to our Home Purchase Assistance Program (HPAP) that will better enable low-to-moderate income residents to purchase a home in the District.